 Derivative financial liabilities and short positions are recognized at fair value on the balance sheet.
-Gains and losses arising on changes in the fair value of these instruments are recognized directly in the income statement.
+Gains and losses arising on changes in the fair value of these instruments are recognized directly in the income statement in financial operations.

 2.2.2.2.
 Financial liabilities at amortized cost